dmitmel/crosscode-tweak-pack/README.md

 **An experimental mod**, allows playing the game (to some extent) without moving the mouse.
 Use the `Q` and `E` keys to focus any enemy, the cursor will follow the focused enemy automatically, and you can move the cursor with the mouse to unfocus.

+### Skip title screen intro [debug]

+Does exactly what it says on the tin - skips the intro sequence with logos which plays before the title screen.

 ## Other recommended QoL mods